sourcemint/sm/docs/Terminology.md

 Terminology
 ===========

-The Sourcemint terminology is inspired by and compatible with [CommonJS](http://commonjs.org) and intended to be distinct, yet inclusive of existing communities.
+The Sourcemint terminology is inspired by and compatible with [CommonJS](http://commonjs.org) and intended to be distinct from, yet inclusive of existing communities.

 Context abstractions: